During the current and past Rotary years, Elgin has received various awards for the work the club and the individual Rotarians carry out.

 Like many Clubs in the UK, a Paul Harris Fellowship is awarded by the Rotary Club of Elgin to individuals who have given outstanding service.
 The award is made to Rotarians and non-Rotarians in recognition of the work they have done.
 Members of the Elgin Club have been recognised over the years within the Club and also by other Clubs within the wider Rotary family.

-Paul Harris Fellowships have been presented by Elgin Club to it’s own members; Alistair Russell, Alex Scott, Raymond Wood, Glen Elliot, Jim Young, Brodie Ross, Graeme Archibald, David Small, Iain Jamieson, Carol Stewart and Bill Ross
+Paul Harris Fellowships have been presented by Elgin Club to it’s own members; Alistair Russell, Alex Scott, Raymond Wood, Glen Elliot, Jim Young, Brodie Ross, Graeme Archibald, David Small, Iain Jamieson, Carol Stewart, Bill Ross Bill Duncan, Sandy Ritchie and Finlay Weir .

 The club also conferred the honour on non-Rotarian Sally Wood Lamont.